AElfProject/aelf-docs/docs/legal/2/index.md

 **14. Contact Us**

-If you have questions or comments about this privacy policy, you may email us at \[insert general Aelf email].
+If you have questions or comments about this privacy policy, you may email us [here](https://form.aelf.com/contact).

 **15. How Can You Review, Update, Or Delete The Data We Collect From You?**